ZanSara/zansara.github.io/content/posts/2024-02-28-create-anki-cloze-cards-with-custom-gpt.md

 # Custom GPTs

 The natural next step is to store that set of instructions into a custom prompt, or as they're called now, a [custom GPT](https://help.openai.com/en/articles/8554407-gpts-faq#h_40756527ce).
-Making these small wrapper is [really easy](https://help.openai.com/en/articles/8554397-creating-a-gpt): it requires no coding, only a nicely crafter prompt and a catchy name.
+Making these small wrapper is [really easy](https://help.openai.com/en/articles/8554397-creating-a-gpt): it requires no coding, only a well crafted prompt and a catchy name.
 So we called our new GPT "ClozeGPT" and started off with a prompt like this:

     Your job is to create Portuguese Anki cloze cards.